lksv/basepack/README.md

   belongs_to :user
 end
 ```
 IMPORTANT!
 Make sure that you define inverse_of option on has_one, has_many and belongs_to associations.
-It is necessary for correct functioning of **Lepidlo**, see [Rails documentation](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#label-Bi-directional+associations) for explaination.
+It is necessary for correct functioning of **Basepack**, see [Rails documentation](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#label-Bi-directional+associations) for explaination.

 Another difference is controllers which inherit from ResourcesController.
 Full inheritance hierarchy looks this way:
 ```
-ProjectsController < ResourcesController < Lepidlo::BaseController < InheritedResources::Base
+ProjectsController < ResourcesController < Basepack::BaseController < InheritedResources::Base
 ```

 If you are not familiar with [InheritedResources](https://github.com/josevalim/inherited_resources), take a look at it.

-Lepidlo::BaseController adds to it:
+Basepack::BaseController adds to it:
 * strong parameters handling
 * ```options``` method
 * ```taggings``` method